Pacific-Softwares/larpress-digital/documents/docs/getting-started/introduction.md

 - Activity logs
 - Version control

-## What Makes LaraPressDigital Different?
+## What Makes larpress Different?

 ### 1. True Modularity
-Unlike traditional CMSs, LaraPressDigital modules are self-contained Laravel packages that can be installed, removed, and shared independently.
+Unlike traditional CMSs, larpress modules are self-contained Laravel packages that can be installed, removed, and shared independently.

 ### 2. FilamentPHP Integration
 Built on FilamentPHP v4.x, you get a modern, reactive admin panel without writing boilerplate code.